Bert Jepson

 Albert Edward Jepson (9 November 1902 – 18 December 1981) was an English footballer who played as an outside right for Southampton and Brighton & Hove Albion in the 1920s and 1930s.

 Career

 Huddersfield Town

 Jepson was born in Glasshoughton, near Castleford in West Yorkshire and after leaving school worked in the coal mines, playing football with Frickley Colliery in the Midland League.
 He had previously played for Castleford Town and Allerton United.
-He was a late-comer to professional football and it was just after his 25th birthday that he was taken on by Huddersfield Town in May 1927.
-At that time Huddersfield were one of the top English football clubs, having won the Football League for three consecutive seasons in the mid-1920s, finishing as runners-up in 1926–27.
-With Scottish international Alex Jackson well-established at No. 7, Jepson had to content himself with a year in the reserves as Huddersfield again finished the season as League runners-up, coupled with a trip to Wembley for the 1928 FA Cup Final, where they were defeated 3–1 by Blackburn Rovers.
+He was a late-comer to professional football.
+Just after his 25th birthday, he was taken on by Huddersfield Town in May 1927.
+At that time, Huddersfield were one of the top English football clubs, having won the Football League for three consecutive seasons in the mid-1920s, finishing as runners-up in 1926–27.
+With Scottish international Alex Jackson well-established at No. 7, Jepson had to content himself with a year in the reserves as Huddersfield again finished the season as League runners-up, coupled with a trip to Wembley for the 1928 FA Cup final, where they were defeated 3–1 by Blackburn Rovers.